 I can choose from 25 different instructors.
 My favorite instructor is Emma Lovewell (for 6 months strong).
 It is all very well done.

-We just had this mirror installed in the home gym and we are pretty excited about it!
+We just had a mirror installed in the home gym and we are pretty excited about it!
+It helps to see our form.

 Wahoo Speed & Cadence Sensor.
 I have both the speed and cadence sensors attached to my bike.
 What I have determined is that you only really need the cadence sensor.
 The speed sensor is a “nice to have” but I have no way of knowing if it is accurate (am I really biking 21 MPH?) and it does not really factor into my workouts.
 Save a few bucks and buy just the standalone cadence sensor.